-- Shut engine off, and be sure engine shut-off cord is removed from the engine shut-off switch. - Do not put hand in intake grate if engine is running. - Watch so you are not hit by the watercraft as it comes over.
+- Shut engine off, and be sure engine shut-off cord is removed from the engine shut-off switch. - Do not put hand in intake grate. - Watch so you are not hit by the watercraft as it comes over.

 Be sure to remove the clip from the shutoff switch, otherwise the engine will overheat and engine damage may occur.